Atoen/SourceGenerator/README.md

 0>polish.yml(6,1): Warning TL002 : File polish.yml contains key 'extra_key', which is not present in the main translations file
 ```

-To silence the warning, you can mark the key in the main dictionary file as untranslatable with a comment:
+You can mark the key in the main dictionary file as untranslatable with a comment:
 ```yaml
 special_key: Special value # untranslatable
 ```